bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-modeling/process-properties.rst

 dependencies on the specific implementation of another project.

 It is legal for two processes to specify the same data class.
-This can be desired if the processes operate on the same set of data (e.g. sub processes) and it may facilitate the mapping in some cases.
+This can be desired if the processes operate on the same set of data (e.g., sub processes) and it may facilitate the mapping in some cases.

 Permissions